erikkallen/erikkallen.github.io/_projects/kaku_dimmer/kaku_dimmer.md

 layout: project
 title: Wireless (Klik aan Klik uit) dimmer
 date: 2015-10-20
+description: With this project I am building a dimmer for my living room lamp.
+thumbnail: /images/dimmer_case.png
 ---
 I recently replaced the wall dimmer of my living room lighting with a wireless controlled version.
 This is all very nice but the only way to control the dim factor is with a regular switch or remote.